jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Si/PSM.rst

   <https://www.google.com/search?q=surgical+robot+center+of+motion+fulcrum+point>`_.
 * The kinematic chain is composed of two parts, the arm's base (not sterilized) and a removable instrument (sterilized and disposable).
-  This design is very similar to the Classic da Vinci so make sure you read the section for the :ref:`PSM Classic <psm>`
+  This design is inherited from the Classic da Vinci so make sure you read the section for the :ref:`PSM Classic <psm>`

 .. figure:: /images/Si/PSM-Si-white-background-labeled.png